From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 It’s a pretty cool structure, towering high above a public square and celebrating the country’s sovereignty.

-6. Admire The Art-Nouveau Architecture
+6. Admire The Art-Nouveau Architecture on Albert Street

-I definitely don’t know much about architecture.
+I don’t know much about architecture.
 But it doesn’t take an expert to recognize how impressive the buildings are in Riga!

 This city is famous for its Art-Nouveau architecture.